BC’s Gold Rush

 This is an excellent digital article from Canada: A Country by Consent that places the BC Gold Rush within a chronological historical narrative.

-University of British Columbia Ph.D. student Lindsay Gibson gives a brief introduction to the Fraser Canyon War.
+As a University of British Columbia Ph.D. student, Dr. Lindsay Gibson wrote a brief introduction to the Fraser Canyon War.